Bird Table by Sarah Smith

 Giclée prints are only as good as the file they are made from.
 We carefully photograph your painting in our studio to produce a super high resolution digital master that we can print from.

-We will store and safely backup these files for you, but never hold them to ransom - it's your artwork after all - and you are always welcome to take the digital masters away with you if you wish.
-You'll find they'll be welcomed at any print bureau.
+We will store and safely backup these files for you, but never hold them to ransom - it's your artwork after all - you are always welcome to take the digital masters away with you if you wish, just bring a USB stick when you come.
+You'll find our files will be welcomed at any print bureau.

-Normal methods of scanning artwork have problems with shiny originals.
-And not just oils: crayons, pencils and some acrylics too get washed out in the scanning process, leading to weak shadows and dull, lifeless prints.
-Our system cuts through the glare to give you the richest colours and deep, clear prints full of detail.
+Normal methods of scanning artwork have problems with shiny originals such as oil paintings.
+And not just oils: some crayons, pencils and even acrylics too can get washed out in the scanning process, leading to weak shadows and lifeless prints.
+Our special scanning system cuts through the glare to give you the richest colours and deep, clear prints full of detail, whatever your chosen medium.

-Retouching covers everything we do to get your digital master ready to print.
-Of course, you may not want us to do anything at all, but we find that most artists like to be fully involved in the reproduction of their works.
+Getting your digital master ready to print is always included in the scanning price.
+But we can go much further if you need.
+Cutting-out, montaging, retouching, colour correcting and much more is possible with your digital master.
+Of course, you may not want to do anything at all, but we find that most artists like to be fully involved in the reproduction of their works.
 Forget trying to instruct a stranger via email or over the phone, you need to see what's happening on-screen, and that's when our local service is at its most important.

 Our prints are made with an industry leading 12 colour ink set that gives rich, vibrant prints that should be fade free for over 100 years.